operator-framework/operator-lifecycle-manager/doc/install/install.md

 **IMPORTANT:** OLM is installed by default in OpenShift 4.0 and above.

+## Install with `operator-sdk olm install`

+OLM can be installed with the operator-sdk command `operator-sdk olm install` more information is available in the [operator-sdk documentation.](https://sdk.operatorframework.io/docs/cli/operator-sdk_olm_install/)

 ## Customizing OLM installation

 Deployments of OLM can be stamped out with different configurations by writing a `values.yaml` file and running commands to generate resources.